-Jill Damatac-Futter is a filmmaker, photographer, and writer, with deep experience in commercial, corporate, editorial, and documentary storytelling.
-Skilled in multimedia content creation, she crafts resonant narratives, producing engaging, well-researched stories.
+Jill Damatac-Futter is a filmmaker, photographer, and writer with a combined commercial and documentary practice.
+Experienced in multimedia production, she crafts resonant narratives, building engaging, well-researched stories.
 Clients include The British Heart Foundation, HSBC, Astra Zeneca, Thames Water, KPMG, Conde Nast, MasterCard, Time Out New York, and Zagat Guide.
-Her short documentary film “Blood and Ink (Dugo at Tinta)”, on legendary Philippine indigenous tattooist Apo Whang-Od Oggay, won Best Documentary at Kerry Film Festival and qualified for Academy Award consideration at DOC NYC.
+Her documentary film “Blood and Ink (Dugo at Tinta)”, on legendary Philippine indigenous tattooist Apo Whang-Od Oggay, won Best Documentary at Kerry Film Festival and qualified for Academy Award consideration at DOC NYC.

-Jill is currently a video producer and editor for Ludic Group, a London-based digital consulting firm.
+Jill is currently a producer and editor for film and animation at Ludic Group, a London-based digital consulting firm.
 Pursuing a Master’s degree in Creative Writing at the University of Cambridge, she is examining Filipino identity in the age of diaspora.
-Born in the Philippines and raised in the U.S., Jill lives in North London with her funny, kind, dashingly tall husband, Steve, and Gus, their chubby, lazy, affectionate little shih-tzu (you can follow Gus’s hopelessly messy, four-legged exploits on Instagram).
+Born in the Philippines and raised in the U.S., Jill lives in North London with her funny, kind, dashingly tall husband, Steve, and with Gus, their chubby, lazy, affectionate little shih-tzu (you can follow Gus’s hopelessly messy, four-legged exploits on Instagram).

 FESTIVALS + PUBLICATIONS